-During General Holland's tenure, USSO-COM enhanced SOF by acquiring more weapons systems.
-Because of the high OPTEMPO and battle losses, USSOCOM has had to procure more SOF aircraft, fielding more AC-130s, MC-130s, and MH-47s.
-Moreover, the CV-22 would provide added capability in the near future.
+During General Holland's tenure, USSOCOM enhanced SOF by acquiring more weapons systems.
+Because of the high OPTEMPO and battle losses during the GWOT, USSOCOM has had to procure more SOF aircraft, fielding more AC-130s, MC-130s, and MH-47s.
+Once deployed, the CV-22 would provide additional capability.

-With thousands of SOF personnel involved in daily combat with a resourceful enemy,

-USSOCOM's acquisition process needed to adapt to meet the evolving needs of SOF warriors.
-USSOCOM developed an urgent deployment acquisition process to provide rapid acquisition and logistics support in response to combat mission needs statements from deployed SOF and those about to deploy.
-The command has acquired and fielded advanced technology systems in as little as seven days once the combat mission needs statement was approved, and most capabilities were delivered in less than six months.
+With thousands of SOF personnel involved in daily combat with a resourceful enemy, USSOCOM's acquisition process needed to adapt to meet the evolving requirements of SOF warriors.
+USSOCOM developed an urgent deployment acquisition process to provide rapid acquisition and logistics support to meet combat mission needs statements from deployed SOF and those about to deploy.
+Once a combat mission needs statement was approved, the command has acquired and fielded advanced technology systems in as little as seven days, and most capabilities were delivered in less than six months.
 The accelerated acquisition process produced mobile electronic-warfare jammers, target video downlink capabilities for close air support aircraft, anti-structural grenades, and unmanned aerial systems.
-Because UAVs have been so invaluable in the GWOT, USSOCOM developed a roadmap to consolidate ten unmanned aerial systems into five platforms that would reduce cost and improve capabilities.
+Unmanned aerial systems (UAS) continued to be invaluable assets to SOF deployed in support of GWOT missions.
+USSOCOM created five UAS programs of record.
+These programs included the small UAS (SUAS), a joint program with the Army and USMC; a vehicle craft UAS (VCUAS) program to meet SOF maritime requirements; an expeditionary UAS (EUAS) program; and a SOF medium altitude long endurance tactical (MALET) program that used two modified Air Force UAS - the Predator MQ-1 and Reaper MQ-9.
+USSOCOM planned to integrate intelligence, surveillance, reconnaissance, and targeting (ISR-T) technologies as they matured for use within the programs of record.
+Penetration of denied areas while maintaining the element of surprise and reduced signature were key goals in addition to focusing on safe, reliable, and sustainable UAS capabilities.
+More recently, USSOCOM has used the urgent deployment acquisition process to acquire the mine resistant ambush protected vehicles to counter the widespread threat of improvised explosive devices.

+Soldiers recieved only minor injuries after this RG-31 was hit by an IED while on patrol

-The GWOT has altered pre-9/11 procurement strategy in order to reprogram funds to enhance SOF warfighting capabilities.
-USSO-COM improved maritime systems with common infrared sensors, advanced armor protection, and improved creature comforts.
-USSOCOM funded the AFSB proof of concept by using a commercial High Speed Vessel (HSV), modified to support special operations, to serve as a base for SOF operations in littoral areas.
-The test went well, and USSOCOM has identified the requirement for a SOF-controlled, high-speed, AFSB.
-Though the exact form of the future AFSB has not yet been settled, procurement of a satisfactory system would enhance SOF capabilities in littoral areas.
-USSOCOM programmed for the personnel and equipment needed for a fourth battalion for USASOC's 160th Special Operations Aviation Regiment.
+The GWOT has altered pre-9/11 procurement strategies in order to reprogram funds to enhance SOF warfighting capabilities.
+USSO-COM funded improved maritime systems with common infrared sensors, advanced armor protection, and improved creature comforts.
+The most significant system improvement was the installation of the combatant craft forward looking infrared (CCFLIR) system on all maritime surface mobility platforms from 2006 through 2007.
+CCFLIR provided a day and night high resolution infrared imaging and camera capability that greatly enhanced SOF maritime crew situational awareness.
+Also, USSOCOM funded the afloat forward staging base (AFSB) proof of concept by using a commercial High Speed vessel (HSV), modified to support special operations, to serve as a base for SOF operations in littoral areas.
+Later, other commercial vessels were used as AFSBs, providing additional lessons learned.
+USSOCOM continued to work with the Navy to develop a Joint Capabilities Document (JCD), which would articulate the capabilities required in a SOF AFSB.
+By early 2008, although the exact form of a future AFSB for SOF had not yet been defined, it was clear that a suitable platform would enhance SOF capabilities in littoral areas.
+USSOCOM programmed for the personnel and equipment needed for a fourth battalion for USASOC's 160th Special Operations Aviation Regiment (SOAR) (Airborne).
+USSOCOM also equipped its newest component, the Marine Special Operations Command.